javascript-tutorial/en.javascript.info/1-js/03-code-quality/04-ninja-code/article.md

 Let subtle language features guide you.

-For instance, take a look at the ternary operator `'?'`:
+For instance, take a look at this ternary operator `'?'`:

 ```js
 // taken from a well-known javascript library
 i = i ? i < 0 ?
 Math.max(0, len + i) : i : 0;
 ```

-The developer who comes across such line and tries to understand the value of `i` will probably come to you seeking for an answer.
+Cool, right?
+If you write like that, the developer who comes across this line and tries to understand what is the value of `i` will probably have a merry time.
+Then come to you, seeking for an answer.

-Tell him that the shorter is the better.
+Tell him that shorter is always better.
 Initiate him into the paths of ninja.
-Don't forget to give him [Tao Te Ching](http://www.w66.eu/elib/html/ttk.html).

 ## One-letter variables